When parameterizing test cases with different variable values, you can

 - Click Test Data.

 The list of data parameters opens on the right side.

 - Click the Plus sign and create a parameter.

 To initialize the parameter, choose one of the following procedures:

 - Click Copy Parameter Name to Clipboard.

-- Return to the scenario editor and edit the appropriate test step.
+- Return to the test configuration and edit the appropriate test step.

 - Replace the static value with the pasted parameter.